The Faculty of Traditional Herbal Medicine

 Module 3 – Herbal Materia Medica

-The course begins with an explanation of the history and philosophy of Herbal Medicine and a definitive guide to medical terms and offers a comprehensive Materia Medica before giving a description of the methods by which herbal remedies are prepared.
+The module begins with an explanation of the history and philosophy of Herbal Medicine and a definitive guide to medical terms and offers a comprehensive Materia Medica before giving a description of the methods by which herbal remedies are prepared.
 Each lesson is carefully planned and specially arranged so that the knowledge gained by the student may be put into practical use.

 Module 4 – Herbal Medicine